qurit/rt-utils/CONTRIBUTING.md

 - Review our [Code of Conduct](link to code of conduct if available) for more details.

 ## Contact
-- If you have questions or need help, reach out to [contact information].
+- If you have questions or need help, reach out to yousefi.f@gmail.com.